Duet3D/wiki-content/User_manual/Connecting_hardware/Display_12864.md

 | Expansion pin 4 (EXP_0) | EXP 1 pin 7 | LcdA0Pin |
 | Expansion pin 5 (EXP_1) | EXP 1 pin 8 | LcdCSPin |

+**NOTE**: The Duet 2 Maestro DOES NOT currently support the M150 command for controlling addressable LEDs/NeoPixel backlights, as of RRF v3.4.5, because Maestro is very short of spare outputs.
+Displays with a fixed backlight should work, eg Fysetc Mini12864 Panel V1.2 (NOT V2.0 or V2.1), but have not been tested.

 ### Duet 2 WiFi/Ethernet

 RepRapFirmware 3.2 and later support a 12864 display using ST7567 controller.
 RepRapFirmware 3.3 added support for a short string of Neopixels on Duet WiFi and Ethernet, so boards that use a Neopixel for the backlight should be able to be controlled.
 See [this thread on the forum](https://forum.duet3d.com/topic/22351/) for more details.